input-output-hk/marlowe-doc/docs/developer-tools/runtime/services/marlowe-proxy.md

                            synchronization API.
 Can be set as the environment variable MARLOWE_RT_SYNC_MARLOWE_HEADER_PORT
                            (default: 3725)
+  --marlowe-bulk-port PORT_NUMBER
+                           The port number of the marlowe-sync server's bulk synchronization API.
+Can be set as the environment variable MARLOWE_RT_SYNC_MARLOWE_BULK_PORT
+                           (default: 3730)
   --marlowe-query-port PORT_NUMBER
                            The port number of the marlowe-sync server's query API.
 Can be set as the environment variable